Fix Captions and On-Screen Text

 Done

-Captions and text overlays are readable in the editor preview.
+Captions and overlays read clearly in the preview.

 Next actions:

-- Preview the full edit from the first hook.
+- Play the full edit from the first hook.

 - Click